gazellekit/gazelle/README.md

 ## Why?

 <p align="justify">
 Engineers accept phenomenal responsibility when dedicating their lives to improve our built environment.
 Nevertheless, the vast majority of professional engineering software is closed source and proprietary.
 Engineers can rarely inspect, validate or influence the algorithms used to design our buildings and bridges.
 I believe this is unfair and must change.
-Fortress aspires to become the _single source of truth_ for Structural Engineering Design algorithms.
+Fortress aspires to become the <em>single source of truth</em> for Structural Engineering Design algorithms.
 </p>

 ## What?